A few years ago, I was trying to learn SEO.

 That’s why to unlock the full potential of SEO you need to regularly improve your website and skills.

 Only then you can stay on top of Google for a longer period.
-Otherwise, you can’t get success with SEO.
+Otherwise, you can’t get successful with SEO.

 Don’t Sleep on Data-Driven Content